GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e09-03/unnamed-chunk-15-1.png)<!-- -->

-The last plot shows test results if the residuals are independently distributed.
+The last plot shows test results if the residuals were independently distributed.
-For time lags larger 4, this is maybe not the case, which indicates that the ARIMA model is not really well specified.
+For time lags larger 4, this is may not be the case, which indicates that the ARIMA model is not really well specified.

 The forecast looks like this: